 Tropes associated with Edgar:

-An old man with a penchant for lying blatantly about his entire life.
+An old man who operates a water taxi service but is better known for lying blatantly about his entire life.
 Portrayed by Gordon Pinsent.

 Tropes associated with Hap